impossiblelabs/impossible-powder/README.md

 | **Total (before flavoring)**   | **5,633 mg** |                                                                                                                                                                         |

 **Serving size:** ~5.5–6.5 g mixed into 500 ml–1 L of water

+> Note: The formula's citrate load (~1g total citrate) produces a modest alkalinizing effect that is protective against kidney stones and mildly supportive of exercise buffering.
+The solution is hypotonic (~125 mOsm/kg in 500 mL), which promotes rapid fluid absorption: ideal for strength training where energy delivery via carbohydrate path is unnecessary.

 ### Nutrition Facts